“I never thought I would find comfort in the chaos of Kathmandu.”

-“I never thought I would find comfort in the chaos of Kathmandu,” said Dr. Michael Blunda, a Cardiologist from Virginia making his first trip with his wife Blair, to the annual PFAV Health Camp in Nepal.
+So said Dr. Michael Blunda, a cardiologist from Virginia, after making his first trip with his wife Blair to the annual PFAV health camp in Nepal.
 In those few words, Mike articulated what I have felt but have been unable to express in words about Nepal.

 And so it is in Nepal.
 There is comfort in the traffic, peace in the crowded streets of the Thamel, and communion with the Nepali.
 The Himalayan streams cleanse you, steady you, and baptize you.
 You start to belong.
 You feel at home.
 Nepal does that to you.

 So it is in Nepal: Amid all the chaos, you find your soul, and it is at peace.